CS

 XPeng

 XPeng is one of China's "new energy vehicle" pure-EV brands (alongside NIO and Li Auto) that focuses on EV technology and ADAS.
-The G6 mid-size SUV is the volume seller in Australia.
-The G9 large SUV and X9 people mover are confirmed AU additions for 2026–2027.
+The G6 mid-size SUV is the volume seller in Australia, from $51,800 (435 km) or $56,800 for the Long Range (570 km).
+The X9 seven-seat people mover is now on sale at $89,900, with 535 km of WLTP range from a 94.8 kWh battery and DC charging rated to 537 kW, which is the fastest-charging car in this guide by a wide margin.
+The G9 large SUV is still to come.
 XPeng's killer feature is its high-end driver-assistance system, the XNGP, which is closer to Tesla's FSD beta in capability than most Chinese systems.

 NIO and Firefly

 NIO is the premium Chinese EV brand best known for battery-swap stations (you drive in, get a fresh battery in 3 minutes, drive out).
 NIO's main lineup is luxury sedans and SUVs (ET5, ET7, ES6, ES8).
 Firefly is NIO's small-car sub-brand.
-The Firefly EV arrived in Australia late 2026 as a city-focused entry-level model.
+The Firefly EV is not yet on sale in Australia.
+We hold a launch-spec row for it (41.2 kWh, 330 km WLTP, 105 kW) but no Australian price and no on-sale flag, so treat it as a confirmed arrival rather than something you can order.
+This is the correction we most often see repeated as fact.

 GAC and the Aion EV brand

-GAC sells the M8 PHEV people mover, the S7 PHEV SUV, the Emzoom small SUV, and the Aion EV range (Aion UT hatch, Aion V SUV).
-The Aion UT at around $32k is one of the cheapest electric hatchbacks on sale.
+GAC sells the M8 PHEV people mover ($76,590, 106 km electric range), the Emzoom small SUV ($25,590) and the Aion EV range: the Aion UT hatch ($31,990, 430 km) and Aion V SUV ($42,590, 510 km).
+The Aion UT is one of the cheapest electric hatchbacks on sale.
+We hold no S7 PHEV row, so we have dropped it from this list rather than assert a model we cannot point at.
 GAC's parent has a joint venture with Toyota and Honda in China, which gives it manufacturing scale and access to mature components.

 Deepal (Changan)